jy492330/Image_Script_Phase3/README.md

 # Image View (CS5004 Mini-Project 9)
-3rd phase of an MVC application created in Java
+3rd phase of the MVC application in Java

 ## Table of Contents